jvns/comments-policy/README.md

 2. **experience reports**.
 I think there's a lack of good stories about how people are using technology.
 If I write about some technology and you have a great story about your experience using it ("I started using eBPF at work and it actually turned out to be a great choice because REASONS")
 3. **corrections**.
 I often say things that are wrong on this blog.
 I'm generally more interested in substantial corrections than minor nitpicks.
 Don't be mean about it, obviously.
 4. **awesome links**.
 Links to other interesting reading that others may not have read is always appreciated.
 5. **long replies**.
-I'm especially interested in replies that took you at least 5 minutes to write (more than off-the-cuff pithy comments :))
+I'm especially interested in replies that took you at least 5 minutes to write (more than off-the-cuff pithy comments, that's what Twitter is for :))

 What's not appropriate: